 This causes inflamation of the pancreas and the nearby liver.
-Canine Pancreatitis most commonly occurs in middle-age, overweight dogs.
+This condition most commonly occurs in middle-age, overweight dogs.
 However, it also occurs in dogs not fitting that category.

 The condition usually appears suddenly, with an attack of Pancreatitis ranging from mild to severe, sometimes leading to death.
 The Pancreatic attack may occur as a result of the dog raiding the garbage can or a sudden change in food.
 A dog that normally has a moderate amount of fat in his/her diet may have a Pancreatitis attack after just one high-fat meal.

 When a significant amount of the pancreas tissue is damaged, it cannot produce insulin.
 This causes the dog to become diabetic, which may be a temporary or permanent condition, depending on the ability of the dog's pancreas to recover.

 Certain health conditions can predispose a dog to Canine Pancreatitis, including diabetes, hypothyroidism and hypercalcemia (elevated calcium levels).

 The Spec cPL (Specific Canine Pancreatic Lipase) test is usually the testing method of choice with vets because of its high level of accuracy and fast processing time.
 The test can be run overnight at a lab with the required technology.

 Your vet will gather a blood sample from your dog and send it to the lab; his/her clinic will not have the equipment to process the test.

 Prior to the recent introduction of Spec cPL, the Pancreatic Lipase Immunoreactivity test (PLI) was widely used but it had a huge drawback.
 Test results could only be run at Texas A & M University, which patented the technology.
 This meant an often slow turnaround on a test for a dog that may be suffering a life-threatening Pancreatitis attack.
 In some cases, test results were not availble for two weeks!